/ælɪks wɔɹstæt/ 🔊

-I’m a fourth year PhD student in linguistics at New York University working with Sam Bowman.
+I’m a fifth year PhD student in linguistics at New York University working with Sam Bowman.

-I also do work in formal semantics and pragmatics.
+I have created several challenge datasets for neural networks incorporating insights from theoretical linguistics.
+These include the CoLA and BLiMP datasets of acceptability judgments, the NOPE and ImpPres datasets for evaluating pragmatic knowledge of natural language inference (NLI) models.
+I also do work in formal and experimental semantics and pragmatics.
 I’m interested in theories of relevance and the role of questions in discourse.

 alexwarstadt <at> gmail <dotcom>